-Women with endometriosis have been found to have high oestrogen levels, and imbalances with their oestrogen metabolism.
+Women with endo have often have high oestrogen levels, and imbalances with their oestrogen metabolism.
 Oestrogen is a driving factor in endometriosis – making the tissue proliferate and worsen endometriosis growth.
-When we screen our endometriosis patients for all 3 types of oestrogen and their metabolites, we find the majority of women to have high levels of oestrogen and also more ‘proliferative’ 4-OH oestrogen metabolites.
+When our naturopaths screen our endometriosis patients for all 3 types of oestrogen and their metabolites, we find the majority of women to have high levels of oestrogen and also more ‘proliferative’ 4-OH oestrogen metabolites.

 Can you treat endometriosis naturally?

-We have helped hundreds of women with endometriosis at Shift Brisbane.
-Natural treatment for endo aims to address the issues outlined above – supporting healthy menstruation, reducing inflammation, clearing excess oestrogen and improving immune regulation.
+We have helped thousands of women with endometriosis at Shift Brisbane.
+Natural treatment for endo aims to address the issues outlined above – supporting healthy menstruation, reducing inflammation, clearing excess oestrogen/balancing hormones and improving immune regulation.

 The important thing to remember is that you will have the best success with beating or managing your endometriosis if you use naturopathy and/or acupuncture concurrently when you are having laparoscopic surgery.
 When you have surgery alone, your recurrence rate is high as the driving factors are exactly the same, making it easy for your endo to recur.
-Treatment with natural therapies alone may assist some patients with very mild endometriosis to manage pain and support healing, however as endometriosis is pervasive to the tissue and easily proliferated, in our experience surgery is necessary to remove the endometriosis while the herbs and nutritional support can help prevent it from coming back.
+Treatment with natural therapies alone may assist some patients with very mild endometriosis to manage pain and support healing, however as endometriosis is pervasive to the tissue and easily proliferated, in our experience sometimes surgery is necessary to remove the lesions while the herbs and nutritional support can help prevent it from coming back.

 How do I stop my endometriosis from coming back?

 Laparoscopic removal of endometriosis usually helps the condition, at least in the short term.
-However for the majority of patients the endometriosis will return over time and further surgery can be needed later in life, whether that be months or (usually) years down the track.
+However for the majority of patients the endo will return over time and further surgery can be needed later in life, whether that be months or (usually) years down the track.
 From working with hundreds of patients with this condition we have found that the best success occurs when you receive naturopathic treatment for 2-3 months prior to surgery and also afterwards.
-The idea is that we want to return oestrogen levels to normal, reduce inflammation, have your immune system nice and healthy and have your period flowing free before surgery, so that the driving factors that may cause it to return are taken care of.
+The idea is that we want to balance hormone levels, reduce inflammation, have your immune system nice and healthy and have your period flowing free before surgery, so that the driving factors that may cause it to return are taken care of.

 How do I choose who to see?

 Seeing a naturopath first is a good idea, as they will assess all of the potential driving factors behind your endometriosis.
 Our naturopaths can also order blood and salivary tests to look at your hormone levels and other factors.
 Both of our naturopaths, Vanessa and Katherine can help you with endo.
 Acupuncture is also a great idea to accompany treatment.

 How do I make an appointment?

-To make an appointment with a naturopath to look at your endometriosis call Brisbane Natural Health on 07 3367 0337 or book online using the link below.
+To make an appointment with a naturopath to look at your endometriosis call Shift Brisbane on 07 3367 0337 or book online using the link below.